Mísia: Recordings

 Her 1999 album, "Paixões Diagonais" ("Diagonal Passions") again used songs from a variety of writers, from João Monge, Amélia Muge, Antonio dos Santos or Vitorino Salomé, to Rosa Lobato de Faria or Sérgio Godinho.

 In 2001, she decided to pay a tribute to Amália Rodrigues, after the latter's death, and recorded "Ritual", where all the songs (except the last one) were recorded as traditional three-instrument fados.

 Her 2003 album, Canto, may be considered as her masterpiece.
 Mixing pieces of the best works of the Portuguese guitarist Carlos Paredes with poems by Vasco Graça Moura (and lyrics by Sérgio Godinho and Pedro Tamen), Mísia created a musical work she would describe as belonging to her "gallery of impossible things".

-In her 2005 Album Drama Box, Mísia depicts herself as a cabaret dancer living in the "Drama Box Hotel" with her musicians.
+In her 2005 album Drama Box, Mísia depicts herself as a cabaret dancer living in the "Drama Box Hotel" with her musicians.

 In her 2009 album, Ruas (streets) Mísia goes beyond the boundaries of the fado.
 The first part of the double album, "Lisboarium" is an imaginary journey through Lisbon, expressed in fado.
 The second part, "Tourists", however, contains performances by Mísia of very different kinds of music.
 It includes music in Turkish, Spanish, English and French.
 The concept is non-fado music that according to Mísia has the "fado soul".
 An example of this is her version of "Hurt", originally by Nine Inch Nails but inspired by the version by Johnny Cash.
 Fanny Ardant, Ute Lemper, Carmen Maura, Miranda Richardson and Maria de Medeiros participate in the record.

 Senhora da noite was released in 2011.
 The lyrics are all written by women – 13 Fados, 13 women.
 Writers, poets, authors, Fado singers, singers.
 Agustina Bessa Luís, Florbela Espanca, Manuela de Freitas, Hélia Correia, Amélia Muge, Lídia Jorge and many more.
 John Turturro directs the video-clip of "O Manto da Rainha" (2011), a text by Mísia herself.

-2013 was the year of Delikatessen Café Concertowith musical direction by the conductor Fabrízio Romano from Naples, and the participation of Ramón Vargas, Adriana Calcanhotto, Paulo Furtado (The Legendary Tigerman), Melech Mechaya, Iggy Pop and Dead Combo.
+2013 was the year of Delikatessen Café Concerto with musical direction by the conductor Fabrízio Romano from Naples, and the participation of Ramón Vargas, Adriana Calcanhotto, Paulo Furtado (The Legendary Tigerman), Melech Mechaya, Iggy Pop and Dead Combo.

 Para Amália is dedicated to Amalia.
-The greatest hits album Do Primeiro Fado Ao Último Tango is released in 2016 by Warner.
+The greatest hits album Do Primeiro Fado Ao Último Tango was released in 2016 by Warner.

 Pura Vida (Banda Sonora), released in April 2019, is the soundtrack of two difficult years where there was "hell, hardness and passion".

-Animal Sentimental is her latest album.
+Animal Sentimental (2022) was her last album.